SpragueLand

 Here are some of the details on SpragueLand

-We have five isolated recording spaces, all visible via double paned glass.
+We have seven isolated recording spaces, 4 of them visible via double paned glass and all of them visible by monitor screens driven by separate cameras in all of the rooms.
+Each musician can see all of the rest of the players.
 Each room is acoustically designed with high ceilings and non-parallel walls.

 • Room One is the spacious control room with all the recording gear.

 • Room Three is the piano room.
-We have a new (November, 2000) Yamaha C-6 seven foot grand piano and we keep it immaculately maintained.
+We have a Yamaha C-6 seven foot grand piano (bought in November, 2000) and we keep it immaculately maintained.
 Pretty kicking low end on this monster!

 • Room Four is a vocal/horn booth.